Paroxysmisch/genome-assembly/dissertation/main.typ

 ]

 == Performance impact of GRANOLA <sec:granola-performance>
 @granola fails to provide any consequential performance improvement on any of the @gnn layers tested.
-During validation on chromosom 11, @granola increases the number of false positives, and on chromosome 22, it causes a slight reduction in accuracy, and an increase in false negatives.
+During validation on chromosome 11, @granola increases the number of false positives, and on chromosome 22, it causes a slight reduction in accuracy, and an increase in false negatives.
 Furthermore, from @tab:symgatedgcn_test, we find that the addition of @granola is slightly detrimental to overall model performance on the chromosome 9 test set, with a lower inverse F1 Score, and significantly lower inverse recall in comparison to @symgatedgcn with ultra-long data.
 This is unexpected as @granola, on the surface, seems beneficial for this problem due to three reasons.

 Firstly, we postulated that  graph adaptability would be beneficial when testing on overlap graphs from different chromosomes as the distribution of graph artifacts, and overall graph size changes.